RicardoAMMartins/CV-Resume-Website/README.md

 This Project Provides An Default CV Website Template To Use Freely As You Want

-## Every Tool Used In This Project:
+## Every Tool Used In This Project

 - [React](https://react.dev)